Need to know all the best Magic Kingdom quick service restaurants, table service restaurants, snacks, drinks, and dining experiences?

 #7.
 Turkey Leg

 Ah, the Turkey Leg.
 Who goes to Magic Kingdom and doesn’t want a giant turkey leg to munch on while you walk around the park and wait in line for roller coasters?
-It’s seriously delicious and great for sharing, or just enjoying on your own.
+It’s seriously delicious and great for sharing, or ambitiously enjoying on your own.
 You can get yours at Prince Eric’s Village Market or Liberty Square Market.

 #8.
 Corn Dog Nuggets